Criminal case of Lisa F.

 In the alleged criminal case of Lisa F., a 13 year old Russian-German girl was reported missing for over a day in Berlin in January 2016 and, after returning, she first claimed that she had been kidnapped and raped by three strangers.
-The case has been promptly used by Russian officials and media to accuse Germany of tolerating and covering up child abuse.
+The case was promptly used by Russian officials and media to accuse Germany of tolerating and covering up child abuse.
 These accusations provoked demonstrations of Russian Germans in several cities in Germany.
-The kidnapping story has been shortly after proven to be false by police after analysis of mobile phone logs and Lisa admitted she went into hiding voluntarily and wasn't raped.
+The kidnapping story was shortly after proven to be false by police after analysis of mobile phone logs and Lisa admitted she went into hiding voluntarily and wasn't raped.

 A German citizen of Turkish origin with whom Lisa stayed during her disappearance admitted having a sexual intercourse with her previously and was found guilty of child abuse and producing child pornography.
 Police also investigated another man who had sexual contacts with her before her disappearance, a Turkish citizen.
 The charge against him was dropped, as he was not aware of the girl's real age.